Weapon X: Third installment

 In Weapon X series number 6, director Malcolm Colcord forms the third version of the Weapon X Project, designed to monitor and eliminate mutants.
 Colcord, once a security guard at the first Weapon X project, suffered severe facial lacerations during an escape attempt by the mutant Wolverine.
-Unlike the previous two installments of Weapon X, the third Project was completely U.S.-based and focused not only on the creation of living weapons, but also on the ultimate goal of Colcord, the creation of death camps.
+Unlike the previous two installments of Weapon X, the third Project was completely U.S.-based and focused not only on the creation of living weapons, but also on the ultimate goal of Colcord: the creation of death camps where mutants are either executed or forced to serve Weapon X. Maggott, Ape, and Tar Baby are among his victims.

-The Director initially uses Weapon X as his personal strike force to exact revenge against Wolverine.
-He soon begins using its resources for the capturing and imprisonment of mutants in the secret government death camp called Neverland.
-Mutants who are not suitable to be used as military weapons would be executed, while those that are suitable are given the choice to join Weapon X or die.
-A number of mutants, such as Cecilia Reyes, Maggott, Ape, Tarbaby, Leech and many others were arrested by Weapon X's agents and sent to Neverland.
-Those mutants deemed useless to the project were killed in gas chambers, while others were brainwashed to become Weapon X operatives.
-The organs of the executed prisoners were then sent to the U-Men.

-The agents of the third Weapon X were Agent Brent Jackson, a former S.H.I.E.L.D. agent; Sabretooth, who was given new adamantium implants; the shapeshifter Copycat; Deadpool; and Mauvais.
+The agents of the third Weapon X were Brent Jackson, a former S.H.I.E.L.D. agent; Sabretooth, who was given new adamantium implants; the shapeshifter Copycat; Deadpool; and Mauvais.
 Later on, Deadpool went rogue and new operatives were recruited into Weapon X, many of whom had their powers enhanced or were brainwashed into servitude.
 Maverick was saved from certain death and his powers were enhanced with the purpose of assassinating Wolverine, thus Agent Zero was created.
-Former member of Alpha Flight Wildchild was brainwashed and further mutated into a Nosferatu-like feral humanoid.
+Wildchild was brainwashed and further mutated into a Nosferatu-like feral humanoid.

-Former mutant terrorist Marrow had her powers set to a controllable level, restoring the young woman's natural beauty.
+Former mutant terrorist Marrow had her powers set to a controllable level, restoring her body.
 Sauron's personality was merged with that of his Karl Lykos self and his energy-draining powers enhanced so he could fire energy blasts.
 Garrison Kane was further transformed into a cybernetic being.
 Aurora was kidnapped and brainwashed, like Madison Jeffries, who was extracted from the terrorist group known as the Zodiac and used to create hundreds of Boxbots loyal to Weapon X to serve as guards at Neverland.